2023 Best Value Nursing Doctor's Degree Schools in Tennessee

 Our 2023 rankings named The University of Tennessee - Chattanooga the best value school in Tennessee for nursing students working on their doctor’s degree.
 Located in the medium-sized city of Chattanooga, UT Chattanooga is a public college with a fairly large student population.

-Out of the 12 schools in Tennessee that were part of this year’s ranking, The University of Tennessee - Health Science Center landed the # 2 spot on the list.
+You’ll join some of the best and brightest minds around you if you attend The University of Tennessee - Health Science Center.
+The school came in at #2 on this year’s Best Value Nursing Doctor’s Degree Schools in Tennessee list.
 UTHSC is a small public school located in the large city of Memphis.

 UTHSC graduate students pay an average of $15,529 in in-state tuition and fees each year.